geometry-zsh/geometry/readme.md

 ## Configuration

-Everything in geometry can be changed by setting a variable.
+You can configure everything in geometry by defining a variable.

-The default options try to balance the theme in order to be both lightweight and contain useful features.
+The default configuration tries to balance the theme to be both lightweight and contain useful features.

 Here we highlight some of the more commonly customized variables, but to see all of them, look in the function definitions inside the [functions directory](/function).